lukoerfer/auto-implementation/README.md

 The implementation class will be named `DefaultListenerAdapter`.
 If no **nameParam** parameter is provided, the format will default to `Default%s` (equal to the **DEFAULT** name format).

 ### Package name

+By default, the implementation class will be put into the same package as the annotated element.
+Using the **packageName** parameter, you can modify the target package.
+Either specify an absolute package name or pass a format string with `%s` as placeholder for the package name of the annotated element (for relative package names):

+    @Implementation(packageName="%s.implementation")
+    // "com.test.interfaces" => "com.test.interfaces.implementation"

+You can use hyphens (`-`) as package components to walk back in the package tree:

+    @Implementation(packageName="%s.-.implementation")
+    // "com.test.interfaces" => "com.test.implementation"

+### Method code blocks